rixx/books.rixx.de/data/reviews/gotthold-ephraim-lessing/nathan-der-weise/index.md

   rating: 2
 ---

 Lessing was a good critic, but at best a middling author.
-His theatre feels nearly Brecht-ian in its desire to hit you repeatedly over the head with the metaphor until you're sure to get it.
+His theatre is nearly Brecht-ian in its desire to hit you repeatedly over the head with the metaphor until you're sure to get it.